Last Updated on October 15, 2021 by Grow with Bovees

 2. They’re great for growing as house plants.

-So, cool plants that are great for indoor growing…
+So, a cool, versatile plant that is great for indoor growing…

 And this is coming off a year where many were stuck inside or working from home…